 Q: do clients worry about data stored in a cloud?[Bari Wetmore Salathe]

 Yes, so make sure to review the cloud service terms and conditions and make sure the client agrees.
-We also have a private cloud we use for internal virtualized services – GM
+We also have a private cloud we use for internal virtualized services. – GM

 The dRofus data can be on a hosted cloud or inside your own firewall if you so choose.
 There are a lot of security options that alleviate this concern.
 (Tzveta)